-This will depend on your working environment and also on the puppy itself.
+This will depend on your working environment and also on the puppy as an individual.
 Our expert team will need to ensure that the puppy will be comfortable and safe, and that their training will not be affected.

 Will the puppy live with me?

 Yes, the puppy will live with you.
 If you are due to go away on holiday or there are any other reasons why you may not be able to care for the puppy for a fixed period of time, we may be able to arrange a temporary fosterer to care for them, however it could be distressing and confusing for the puppy if this were to occur soon after the puppy was placed.

 How much will it cost me to have a Canine Partners puppy?

 First time volunteers will receive a starter pack with everything they need to get going with the puppy.
 In addition, Canine Partners will cover the costs of food and vet bills.
 We only ask that you cover the costs of any grooming equipment and you might like to give the puppy some toys to play with.
 We do ask that you cover the costs of transport, however this is within your local area to allow you to socialise the puppy in new environments, to attend puppy training classes, and meet other Puppy Parent volunteers for support and fun!